LoyolaChicagoBooks/introcs-csharp/rst/writerconsumer.rst

 On the other hand when you *write* a function you need to figure out exactly how to accomplish your goal, name relevant variables, and write your code, which brings us to the next section.

+The jargon for these parts are the *interface* (for the consumer) and the *implementation* (for the programmer, who must be sure to satisfy the public interface).